jenniferthompson/drug-spending/data/README.md

 1. [Tidy the data](https://en.wikipedia.org/wiki/Tidy_data), using `lower_snake_case` for variable
 and file names and ISO format (YYYY-MM-DD) for dates.
 1. Submit a pull request to this repo with a file containing a data dictionary for your data source named `[datasource]_dictionary.md`; it'll be reviewed by our maintainers.
-We have a data dictionary template here [need to create a template], or you can look at our other dictionary files for inspiration.
+We have a [data dictionary template](data_dictionary_template.md), or you can look at our other dictionary files for inspiration.
-1. Once the PR is merged, become a contributor to our [repo at data.world](https://data.world/data4democracy/drug-spending) if you haven't already, then upload your final data set.
+1. Once the PR is merged, become a contributor to our [repo at data.world](https://data.world/data4democracy/drug-spending) if you haven't already, then upload your final data set and label it "clean data" (click on Edit).
+Add a link to the data dictionary in the Description field.
+If you'd like to add the raw data as well (eg, XLSX files), feel free; make sure to label it "raw data." *(If you'd rather not join data.world, a maintainer can do this as well.
+It's a fun place, though!)*
-1. Edit the info for each field in your data.world dataset with a detailed description.
-This will help other users *tremendously*.
+1. Bonus points: Edit the info for each field in your data.world dataset with a detailed description.
 1. Submit a PR to update this overview file (this can be done by contributors or maintainers).
 1. Receive our grateful thanks.